FOREX-Dollar under pressure after Fed sparks easing hopes

 * Dollar index falls below Ichimoku cloud

-* Some say Fed may just extend its promise to keep rates low
+* Fed may just extend its promise to keep rates low -analyst

 By Hideyuki Sano

-TOKYO, Aug 23 (Reuters) - The dollar was on the defensive on Thursday after minutes of the U.S. Federal Reserve meeting surprised traders by suggesting it is willing to deliver more monetary stimulus “fairly soon” unless the economy improves considerably.
+TOKYO, Aug 23 (Reuters) - The dollar was on the defensive on Thursday after minutes of the U.S. Federal Reserve suggested it is willing to deliver more monetary stimulus “fairly soon” unless the economy improves considerably.

-That helped to lift the euro to a seven-week high against the dollar, though the euro cut gains after weak Chinese manufacturing data underscored concerns about a slowdown in the world’s leading growth engine.
+The dollar’s index against a basket of currencies dropped to its lowest level in almost two months to 81.434.
+In a bearish technical sign, the index has fallen below the bottom of the cloud on the daily Ichimoku chart.

 “The minutes were quite dovish, leading you to think that there will be some form of easing next month unless upcoming payroll data is surprisingly strong,” said Ayako Sera, senior economist at Sumitomo Mitsui Trust Bank, referring to the U.S. employment report due on Sept.
 7.

-The dollar’s index against a basket of currencies dropped to its lowest level in two months to 81.368.
+Against the yen, the dollar fell to 78.273 yen late on Wednesday, its weakest in over a week, and last traded at 78.60 yen, down more than a full yen from a five-week peak hit on Monday.

-In a bearish technical sign, the index has fallen below the bottom of the cloud on the daily Ichimoku chart, while a break below 81.36, the 50 percent retracement of its May-July rally, could trigger a further fall.
+Still, the dollar is likely to have a support around 77.50-78.00 yen for now, analysts say, because of wariness about intervention by Japanese authorities.

-While some market players expect the Fed’s likely easing to come in the form of a third round of bond buying, otherwise known as quantitative easing, others cautioned that the Federal Reserve may take a softer approach, such as extending the period it plans to keep exceptionally low rates in place instead.
+While many market players expect the Fed’s likely easing to come in the form of a third round of bond buying, otherwise known as quantitative easing, some analysts cautioned that the Federal Reserve may take a more softer approach, such as extending the period it plans to keep exceptionally low rates in place instead.

 The Fed has pledged to keep low rates at least through late 2014.